-Job 1:22 In all this Job did not sin, nor did he charge God with moral impropriety.
+Job 1:22 In all this, Job did not sin, nor did he charge God with moral impropriety.

 Going a bit deeper, what exactly did Job not do?

-The Hebrew word translated blame, wrongdoing, unseemliness, folly, insipid, empty, or impropriety is tiflah.
+The Hebrew word translated as blame, wrongdoing, unseemliness, folly, insipid, empty, or impropriety is tiflah.
 It occurs in Jeremiah 23:13 with the meaning of “unseemly” or “unsavory.”
 The plain sense of the last clause of Job 1:22 is clear.
-However, is a bit difficult to translate.
+However, it is a bit difficult to translate.
 It has been rendered blame God (NAS), charge God with wrong (ESV), charge God with moral impropriety (NET), or charge God foolishly (KJV).

-Regrettably, it is easier to accuse, than excuse.
+Regrettably, it is easier to accuse than excuse.